Fernando-A-Rocha/mta-add-models/.github/docs/MAIN.md

 # Using Newmodels

 This library was created with the goal of being usable in any server without breaking most of its scripts.
-It actually lets you use default GTA model IDs on any elements serverside, without issues.
-However, look no further if you want to implement new model IDs and how they can be set/fetched.
+It actually lets you use default GTA model IDs on any elements.
+Look no further if you want to implement new model IDs and understand how they can be set/fetched.

 ## Guide

 Below is some general information to help you start using this library.
-It is strongly encouraged to explode the scripts and read the code to understand how it works.
+It is strongly encouraged to explore the scripts and read the code to understand how it works.

 Related: